 - Acknowledge the student/s by actively listening to the issue.
-This involves asking clarifying questions such as "Who else was there?"
-"Were there any other reasons why the bullying might be occurring?"
+This involves asking clarifying questions.

-- Interview all students that need to be questioned to gain a deeper understanding of the situation.
+- Interview all students that need to be guestioned to gain a deeper understanding of the situation.

 - Decide what action needs to be taken.
-Follow school procedures i.e. for playground behaviours issue a slip, for classroom behaviours name on board, reflection sheet etc. Low level incidents that should be handled by teachers include;
+Follow school procedures i.e. for playground behaviours issue a slip, for classroom behaviours move on Good Standing board, reflection sheet etc. Low level incidents that should be handled by teachers include;

-- o Bumping
+- Bumping

 - Staring

-- o Pushing
+- Pushing

 - Spreading rumours

 - Social isolation

 - For more severe incidents refer to an administrator.
 Ensure that documentation will be completed by either teacher or an administrator where appropriate.

-- Severe incidents that must be reported immediately to admin
+- o Severe incidents that must be reported immediately to admin

 - Physical assault

-- Racist comments - Sexual comments - Notify relevant stakeholders (admin, class teachers, parents) of issue, action taken and resolution where appropriate.
-Refer student/s for relevant counselling eg school psychologist, chaplain, 3-way conference, administration. - Ensure to follow-up with the student/s to see that the issue has been resolved.
+- Racist comments

+- Sexual comments

+- Notify relevant stakeholders (admin, class teachers, parents) of issue, action taken and resolution where appropriate.
+Refer student/s for relevant counselling e.g. school psychologist, chaplain, 3-way conference, administration.

+- Ensure to follow-up with the student/s to see that the issue has been resolved.